-Refer to the definition of Student.
+Refer to definition of Student.

-General Academic Rules for Qualification
+General Academic Rules for qualification

-Apart from the statutory rules, the General Academic Rules are also supported and informed by policy documents and regulations and supplemented by faculty rules, which must be read in conjunction.
+Apart from the statutory rules, the General Academic Rules are also supported and informed by policy documents and regulations and supplemented with faculty rules, which must be read in conjunction.